-Formal home-study is assigned to help students become self-reliant and self-directed.
+Homework is an important part of a child's education and an integral component of the learning process.
 It is an extension of the learning that takes place in school.
-Homework can provide practice that reinforces classroom learning and can provide opportunities for independent study, research, and creative thinking.
+It provides practice that reinforces fundamental skills, classroom learning, and can provide opportunities for independent study, research, and creative thinking.
+Homework develops responsibility, accountability, self-confidence, and time management skills.
 Some study or written homework may be assigned by the teachers each day.

 Students must record all assignments in the assignment books provided by the school.
 Parents can help their children by arranging for a quiet, comfortable place for their student to work and by checking the assignment book and completed work on a daily basis.
 Parents with students in grades 1-5 are required to sign the assignment books on a regular basis.
 Parents' signatures may be required on an individual basis in the Middle School.